RapidCoders/Coding-Practice/DAY_8/README.md

 ~~~
 **Author: Vaibhav**

-# Q.2 Program to count the total number of punctuation characters exists in a string
+Q.2 Program to print the elements of an array present on even position
 ~~~
-Input: char str [] = "Good Morning!
-Mr. James Potter.
-Had your breakfast?"
-(If any character in the string is matched with ('!', "," ,"\'" ,";" ,"\"", ".", "-" ,"?"), increment the count by 1.)

-Output: Total number of punctuation characters exists in string: 4
+Input: arr = [1, 2, 3, 4, 5]

+Output: Elements of given array present on even position: 2 4
 ~~~
 **Author: Suyash**

-# Q.1 Write a program which accept rows and numbers of column from user and display below pattern.
+# Q.3 Write a program which accept rows and numbers of column from user and display below pattern.
 ~~~
 Input : row = 4, col = 4
 Output :